 If you are looking for some solitude in the park, then the winter months are definitely the time to visit.
 Apart from the holiday season, this is also the time of year when lodging will be most available.

-During the winter months the humidity and precipitation is at its peak in the park, so do expect a cooler and damper environment.
+During the winter months the humidity and precipitation are at its peak in the park, so do expect a cooler and damper environment.
 Because of the cooler, damper conditions, most of the wildlife in the park, with the exception of the slugs and snails, will be more difficult to spot.

 The winter months can also be a good time to enjoy some outdoor activities within the park.
 Olympic National Park can be a great place to do some snowshoeing, snowboarding, and skiing.
 However, keep in mind that the access roads to the high country, including Hurricane Ridge, will only be open Friday – Sunday during the winter months.

 Top Things to See and Do in Olympic

 There is a lot to see and do in and around Olympic National Park.
 Whether you are into hiking, wildlife viewing, or just want to see some very unique and beautiful landscapes, the park has a lot to offer.
 To make your job easier, we have included some additional resources in my Olympic National Park guide below to assist you in planning your trip to see Olympic National Park.

 - Olympic National Park – Plan Your Visit